anyu/all-things-go/concurrency/01_go-concurrency-101.md

-# Go Concurrency
+# Go Concurrency 101

+*content largely from Concurrency in Go by Katherine Cox-Buday*

 ## The Basics

-The first thing to clear up is the difference between **concurrency** and **parallelism**, which are often used interchangeably, but is not the same.
+The first thing to clear up is the difference between **concurrency** and **parallelism**, which are often used interchangeably, but are not the same.

-- **Concurrency** is about juggling multiple tasks at once in a window of time (execution's start and end times overlap), but not actually executing them at the same time.
+- **Concurrency** is about juggling multiple tasks at once in a window of time (execution start and end times overlap), but not actually executing them at the same time.

 - **Parallelism** is actually executing tasks at the same time.

 An analogy helps here.
 Doing something concurrently is like making a meal - you kick off boiling pasta while chopping onions.
 Parallelism would be having helpers chopping onions simultaneously.

-Parallel tasks must be executed on different hardware (separate CPU cores); concurrent tasks could be executed on the same hardware.
+Parallel tasks must be executed on different hardware (separate CPU cores); concurrent tasks can be executed on the same hardware.

 ## Understanding OS processes, threads